FPL Calculator (Federal Poverty Level) – 2026

 Many organizations utilize poverty-level income guidelines as standards to establish qualifications for individuals and families for various programs, benefits, resources, and systems including health departments and healthcare plans, RX, SNAP food assistance benefits, Medicaid, WIC, CHIP, Child Support, Child Tax Credits, Early Learning Head Start Programs, Elder Care/Senior Care and more.
 The FPL should not be confused with the Federal Benefit Rate (FBR) or the Supplemental Security Income (SSI) Limit.

-Healthcare.gov and HealthSherpa.com which is a third-party site for enrolling in ACA (Affordable Care Act) health insurance plans due to their ease of use and streamlined interface, use the poverty level income guidelines to calculate ACA health insurance subsidies which affect the out-of-pocket costs of your marketplace health insurance.
+Healthcare.gov is the site for enrolling in ACA (Affordable Care Act) health insurance plans which use the poverty level income guidelines to calculate ACA health insurance subsidies and which affect the out-of-pocket costs of your marketplace health insurance.
 Use the ACA Affordability Calculator to see if your employer’s health plan is considered affordable or not according to Affordable Care Act (ACA) guidelines.

 Medicaid and Medicare plans including DSNP (dual eligible Medicare/Medicaid plans), WIC, CHIP (children’s health insurance), SNAP (Food Assistance), Early Learning Head Start Programs, and many other assistance programs utilize the poverty level guidelines to establish levels of qualification.